dotdon/ClovaLink/README.md

 **Security Properties:**
 - Each company's documents are encrypted with a unique derived key
-- Master key is stored in environment variables (Kubernetes Secrets in production)
+- Master key stored in environment variables
 - Encryption metadata (IV, auth tag, salt) stored per-file in database
-- Cross-company access requires both master key and correct company ID
+- Multi-tenant isolation: Each company has cryptographically distinct encryption keys
-- Protects against disk theft and provides multi-tenant data isolation
+- Protects against disk theft and unauthorized filesystem access
+- Authorization layer prevents cross-company access at application level

 **Deployment:**
-- Designed for containerized environments (Podman/Docker/Kubernetes)
+- Designed for containerized environments with Podman
 - Horizontal scaling supported with shared encryption key
 - All app replicas can encrypt/decrypt with proper authorization
 - Suitable for SaaS multi-tenant deployments